Edoardo001/Matebook-13-Hackintosh/README.md

 ## I'm not responsible for damage, termonuclear war or pregnant wife.
 Sorry for my bad english, i've done my best
 This guide is designed for Huawei Matebook 13.
-After some night spent on it, almost all works(except WiFi) In the next days I will try to mod bios to read broadcom WiFi card Many thanks to tonymac forum
+After some night spent on it, almost all works(except WiFi).
+In the next days I will try to mod bios to read broadcom WiFi card nb.
+Many thanks to tonymac forum